MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/gemfile.md

 - Plugins
     - GitHub Pages Plugin
         - [github/pages-gem](https://github.com/github/pages-gem) repo
         - [GitHub Pages](https://jekyllrb.com/docs/github-pages/) plugin in the Jekyll docs.
-This gives you a couple of Jekyll plugins and themes, which may be unnessary if you are running locally and only need to install one or two of those.
+This gives you a couple of Jekyll plugins and themes, which may be unnecessary if you are running locally and only need to install one or two of those.
         - [Versions](https://pages.github.com/versions/) - Plugins supported by the `github-pages` plugin.
     - GitHub Metadata
         - [jekyll/github-metadata](https://github.com/jekyll/github-metadata) repo.